dkhalanskyjb/journal/Datetime/FormattingWiki/design_meetings/01_general_api_shape.md

 Pros:

-* Like the previous option, but also without any extension function trickery.
+* Like the previous option, but also without any trickery.
 * Each class can store the format constants that are applicable to it.

 Cons: